Teoscar Hernández Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Astros have a 3.99 team ERA that ranks ninth across all MLB pitching staffs.
+- The Astros have a 4.00 team ERA that ranks 10th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.